 The Company is engaged in the search for potential mineral property acquisitions and financings, but there are currently no proposed asset or business acquisitions or dispositions.
-Other than disclosed in this Report, the Company does not have any proposed transactions.
+Other than disclosed in this Management's Discussion and Analysis, the Company does not have any proposed transactions.